BoeJaker/Docker-MediaServer/README.md

 Configuration is achieved through the .env file here you can set usernames, passwords, ports, directories and other key build info.
 To start configuration save a copy of .env.example as .env and open it for editing.

+## Edit the .env

-Open the .env.example file in the projects root directory.
+Open the .env.example file in the projects root directory and save it as .env

+### Qbittorrent
-If your not using a vpn, set QBITTORRENTVPN to 'false' instead of 'true'.
+If your not using a vpn, set

+    QBITTORRENTVPN

+to 'false' instead of 'true'.
 If you are using a vpn, drop your wiregaurd configuration file in qbittorrent/config/wireguard and ensure its named wg0.conf

+### Twingate
-If you would like to use twingate, include your endpoint keys (guide below) in the ACCESS_TOKEN & REFRESH_TOKEN variables, if not set TWINGATE to false.
+If you would like to use twingate, include your endpoint keys (guide below) in the variables:

+    ACCESS_TOKEN
+    REFRESH_TOKEN

+### ownCloud

+To use owncloud you must set

+    OWNCLOUD_TRUSTED_DOMAINS
+    ADMIN_USERNAME
+    ADMIN_PASSWORD

+### Media Library
 Directories must be set for your media locations.
 Amend the directories variables to match those of your systems media files

-FILES: The top level directory of your server
-TORRENTS : Where torrent files are stored and exchanged between jackett and qbitorrent
+    FILES: The top level directory of your server TORRENTS : Where torrent files are stored and exchanged between jackett and qbitorrent
     DOWNLOADS: Where downloads are stored
     CLOUD_FILES: Where cloud files are stored
     GAMES: Games directory for retroarch
     TV_SHOWS : Plex TV shows location
     FILMS: Plex films location

+### Ports

 Ports should be left in their default state unless you understand what you are doing.